FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 !["Screenshot displaying the change node which contains payload to hide admin page"](./images/building-admin-panel-node-red-dashboard-2-change-node-for-hidding-page.png "Screenshot displaying the change node which contains payload to display admin page"){data-zoomable}

-5. Connect the first change node's input to the switch node's first output and the second change node's input to the second output.
+5. Connect the first change node's input to the switch node's first output and the second change node's input to the switch node's second output.
-6. Drag a UI control node onto the canvas, then click on it and select ui-base which includes all the pages including the admin page.
+6. Drag a ui-control widget onto the canvas, then click on it and select ui-base which includes all your pages including the admin page.
-7. Finally, connect both change node’s outputs to the ui control’s input.
+7. Finally, connect both change node’s outputs to the ui-control’s input.

 ## Deploying the flow